savvag44/RFscore-refined/README.md

 # RFscore-refined
-An implementation of [RFscore](https://github.com/oddt/rfscorevs), allowing facile training and testing of large ensemble models.
+An implementation of [RFscore](https://github.com/oddt/rfscorevs), allowing facile training and testing of both individual models and model ensembles on large datasets.

 ## Setup